Robert Walpole

 Walpole was a Whig from the gentry class who was first elected to Parliament in 1701 and held many senior positions.
 He was a country squire and looked to country gentlemen for his political base.
 Historian F. O'Gorman says his leadership in Parliament reflected his "reasonable and persuasive oratory, his ability to move both the emotions as well as the minds of men, and, above all, his extraordinary self-confidence".
-Hoppit says Walpole's policies sought moderation, he worked for peace, lower taxes and growing exports and allowed a little more tolerance for Protestant Dissenters.
-He mostly avoided controversy and high-intensity disputes as his middle way attracted moderates from both the Whig and Tory camps, but his appointment to Chancellor of the Exchequer after the South Sea Bubble stock-market crisis drew attention to perceived protection of political allies by Walpole.
+Julian Hoppit says Walpole's policies sought moderation, he worked for peace, lower taxes and growing exports, and allowed a little more tolerance for Protestant Dissenters.
+He mostly avoided controversy and high-intensity disputes as his middle way attracted moderates from both the Whig and Tory camps; his appointment to Chancellor of the Exchequer after the South Sea Bubble stock-market crisis drew attention to perceived protection of political allies by Walpole.

-H. T. Dickinson sums up his historical role by saying that "Walpole was one of the greatest politicians in British history.
+Historian H. T. Dickinson sums up his historical role by saying that "Walpole was one of the greatest politicians in British history.
 He played a significant role in sustaining the Whig party, safeguarding the Hanoverian succession, and defending the principles of the Glorious Revolution (1688).
-He established stable political supremacy for the Whig party and taught succeeding ministers how best to establish an effective working relationship between Crown and Parliament".
+He established stable political supremacy for the Whig party and taught succeeding ministers how best to establish an effective working relationship between Crown and Parliament."
 Some scholars rank him highly among British prime ministers.

 Early life

 Walpole was born in Houghton, Norfolk, in 1676.
-One of 19 children, he was the third son and fifth child of Robert Walpole, a member of the local gentry and a Whig politician who represented the borough of Castle Rising in the House of Commons, and his wife Mary Burwell, the daughter and heiress of Sir Geoffrey Burwell of Rougham, Suffolk.
-Horatio Walpole, 1st Baron Walpole was his younger brother.
+One of 19 children, he was the third son and fifth child of Robert Walpole, a member of the local gentry and a Whig politician who represented the borough of Castle Rising in the House of Commons.
+His wife Mary Burwell was the daughter and heiress of Sir Geoffrey Burwell of Rougham, Suffolk.
+Horatio Walpole, 1st Baron Walpole, was his younger brother.

 As a child, Walpole attended a private school at Massingham, Norfolk.
 Walpole entered Eton College in 1690 where he was a King's Scholar.
-He left Eton on 2 April 1696 and matriculated at King's College, Cambridge on the same day.
+He left Eton on 2 April 1696 and matriculated at King's College, Cambridge, on the same day.
 On 25 May 1698, he left Cambridge after the death of his only remaining older brother, Edward, so that he could help his father administer the family estate to which he had become the heir.
 Walpole had planned to become a clergyman but as he was now the eldest surviving son in the family, he abandoned the idea.
 In November 1700 his father died, and Robert succeeded to inherit the Walpole estate.
 A paper in his father's handwriting, dated 9 June 1700, shows the family estate in Norfolk and Suffolk to have been nine manors in Norfolk and one in Suffolk.